living in tenerife

 A Telephone Line

-You can contact them in two ways.
-By phone, dialing the free number 1004 (from Spanish territory) and asking for the servicio inglés [in-GLESS], or by refering to their website.
+You can contact them by phone, dialing the free number 1004 (from Spanish territory) or +34 699 991 004 (from outside Spain) and asking for the servicio inglés [in-GLESS].

 An engineer should be able to install your phone line within a couple of days and the cost for this is 110 euros.
 The line rental, thereafter, is approximately 30 euros every two months.